 *This pre-conference is not recommended for educators who have already attended, or will be attending, the new PYP category 3 workshop: Building for the future.
 This pre-conference is suitable for educators from interested, candidate and authorized schools.

-Speakers: Katrin Fox, Margareth Harris and Jane Drake
+Speakers: Katrin Fox, Margareth Harris, Jane Drake and Terri Walker

 Every member of a school community contributes to the environment and culture in which the learning is embedded, which is driven by a shared purpose, aligned with the IB mission of “developing responsible members of local, national, and global communities”.
 This understanding is at the centre of the revised Standards and Practices (S&Ps) for implementation from September 2020.
 The focus of the pre-conference is the revised S&Ps and is aimed at pedagogical leaders, such as coordinators, academic directors, and/or heads of school.